8Bz-113/Intern-Project-Submission-Humanoid-/README.md

 The script will terminate automatically upon 3 successful runs.
 This can take between ~15-30minutes.

-A video explaining the mechanism of the system is provided below: https://youtu.be/OX2dDgMpsKg
+A video explaining the mechanism of the system is provided here: https://youtu.be/OX2dDgMpsKg